SGSSGene/seqan3_tools/README.md

     - reduces a fasta file to either a certain number of base pairs or a certain number of chromosomes
   - st_fasta_info
     - prints information about a fasta file
+  - st_fasta_dump
+    - dumps a fasta file into a text file with delimiter in between and at the end
   - st_binary_rev
-    - reverses a binary file bytewise without loading the complete file into memory
+    - reverses a binary file byte-wise without loading the complete file into memory
   - st_scheme_build
     - constructs a search scheme
   - st_scheme_stat